 ABRP majors only.
 This course will cover corrosion principles and factory corrosion protection, with emphasis on repair methods and materials for corrosion protection.
-(30 hrs. total.
-6 hrs. lect.; 18 hrs. lab. per week over 1.25 weeks)

-ABRP 69 Color Mixing and Matching (3)
+ABRP 69 COLOR MIXING AND MATCHING (3)

 ABRP majors only.
 This course introduces students to the safety procedures, proper operation, and maintenance of the tools and equipment used for automotive refinishing.
 Topcoat color analysis, tinting, and mixing is introduced with an emphasis on paint application.
-(90 hrs. total.
-6 hrs. lect.; 18 hrs. lab. per week over 3.75 weeks)

-ABRP 70 PAINT BLENDING TECHNIQUES (3)
+ABRP 70 Paint Blending Techniques (3)

 ABRP majors only.
 This course will introduce students to the different techniques and various top coats used for refinishing with emphasis on panel blending.
-(90 hrs. total.
-6 hrs. lect.; 18 hrs. lab. per week over 3.75 weeks)